 NTLA Investors Are Reminded Of Opportunity To Lead Intellia Therapeutics, Inc. Securities Fraud Lawsuit With The Schall Law Firm

-LOS ANGELES, April 2, 2025 /PRNewswire/ -- The Schall Law Firm , a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Intellia Therapeutics, Inc. ("Intellia" or "the Company") (NASDAQ: NTLA ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES , April 7, 2025 /PRNewswire/ -- The Schall Law Firm , a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Intellia Therapeutics, Inc. ("Intellia" or "the Company") (NASDAQ: NTLA ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between July 30, 2024 and January 8, 2025, inclusive (the "Class Period"), are encouraged to contact the firm before April 14, 2025.